-The museum's exhibit gallery was completely remodeled in early 2019 officially opening to the public on March 24.
+The museum's exhibit gallery was completely remodeled and then officially reopened to the public on March 24, 2019.
 The newly revamped gallery's exhibits are divided into four major groups: The Fox River, Oswego's schools, farming, and the community good.
 Exhibits are arranged in roughly chronological order, starting with the area's prehistory and the Native People who lived in the Oswego area before white settlers began arriving in 1833.
 The period of settlement is covered as is the Civil War.
 During the war 15 year-old Robinson Barr Murphy won the Medal of Honor for bravery during the Battle of Ezra Church near Atlanta, the only Kendall County resident to have won the nation's highest award for valor.
 After the war, Oswego resumed its role as a commercial center for the large farming region that surrounded it.
 When World War II broke out, the community contributed in many ways, including sending off five men who were killed in action.
 After the war, Oswego entered several eras of fast growth that changed the community's character from a small farm town to a bustling suburb.
 Museum exhibits tell these and many more stories that illustrate how Oswego has grown throughout the years to become the community it is today.

-Museum collections & resources...
+Museum collections...

-Since the Little White School Museum specializes in community history, its archival and research area features a rich variety of materials that can be used for historical research and to enrich social studies and history curricula.
-Collections of special interest to educators include:
+Since the Little White School Museum specializes in community history, its archival and research area features a rich variety of materials that can be used for historical research and to meet the requirements for various badges and awards relating to all aspects of scouting, including: